mateuszkulapl/spectra-one/readme.txt

 == Changelog ==

 = 0.0.5
 * Update: Theme setup ( .nvmrc, lint:css and list:js )
+* Fix: Header options does not showing up when header template has been added manually.

 = 0.0.4 - April 14, 2023 =